hatappo/vscode-extension-vibe-notes/README.md

 ## Notes

-- The `.local.memo.txt` file is automatically added to `.gitignore`
+- The `.local.comments.txt` file is automatically added to `.gitignore`
 - Comments support multi-line text with `\n` escaping
 - File paths in markdown output are clickable links for easy navigation